thisismijan/LearnRust/dev-log/posts/second-post/post.md

-#First Post
+#Second Post

-This is my first post, in what i am hoping to be many, in my journey to learn the Rust programming language.

-This dev log has been written in Rust as my first small project.
-With my learnings so far being:
-* installing Rust
-* cargo new/build/run
-* cargo dependencies
-* basic Rust syntax
+I am planning on building an adaptive chess engine for my first project in Rust.

+I am currently in a "learning chess" phase and I think it would be good to ride on the wave of my current interests in chess to give me a bit more motivation for this Rust project.